gataca-io/gataca.io/content/mdpages/terms-of-use-gataca-wallet.md

 By clicking on “Create Wallet,” or “Open your Wallet” or by using our Service**,** whether an individual or a legal entity, you are granted the status of user (hereinafter, the "**User**" or “**you**”), and necessarily implies full, complete and unreserved acceptance of each and every one of the conditions included in this document, our Privacy Policy and, if applicable, our Website’s Cookies Policy.

-If you do not agree to all the Terms, the Privacy Policy and, where applicable, the website’s cookies policy, you shall refrain from using THE SERVICE.
+IF YOU DO NOT AGREE TO ALL THE TERMS, THE PRIVACY POLICY AND, WHERE APPLICABLE, THE WEBSITE'S COOKIES POLICY, YOU SHALL REFRAIN FROM USING THE SERVICE.

 ### 3. GRANT OF LICENSE TO USE THE WALLET

 GATACA hereby grants each User a non-exclusive, non-transferable, revocable license to access the Wallet throughout the Terms applicable to such User as it may exist from time to time and to use any systems and/or communications links furnished by GATACA to Users from time to time solely for the purpose of allowing Users, at their election and without obligation, to use the Wallet.

 ### 4. ACCOUNT REGISTRATION AND USER DATA

 GATACA cannot and will not be liable for any loss or damage arising from your failure to comply with this section.